IsaacSchemm/DeviantArtFs/ENDPOINTS.md

 This is a list of functions in the DeviantArtFs library that call DeviantArt / Sta.sh API endpoints.

-Methods that return an Async<T> or AsyncSeq<T> are intended for use from F#, and their return values use option types to represent missing or null fields.

-Methods that return a Task<T> can be used from async methods in C# and VB.NET, and their return values use null or Nullable<T> to represent missing or null fields.
+Methods that return an Async<T> or AsyncSeq<T> are intended for use from F#.
+Methods that return a Task<T> can be used from async methods in C# and VB.NET.

 "long" indicates a 64-bit integer, and a question mark (?) following a type name indicates a Nullable<T>, as in C#.
+"T list" indicates an FSharpList<T>, as in F#.

 ### DeviantArtFs.DeviantArtAuth
 * AsyncGetToken `string` `Uri` -> `Async<IDeviantArtRefreshTokenFull>`